rnpbr/opennetworking-docs/docs/en/Contribua.md

 ### :simple-googledocs: docs

 The project documentation is written in Markdown and is located in the docs folder.
-To contribute, edit the existing Markdown files or create new ones, following the established folder and file structure.
+To contribute, edit existing Markdown files or create new ones, following the established folder and file structure.
-Each file should include a title and a description, making it a page in the documentation.
+Each file should include a title and a description, making it a page of the documentation.

 The folder structure should follow the pattern of the corresponding section name, with an index.md file for the section's home page.
 The other necessary pages should also be in Markdown.